Psychotic Disorder Due to Another Medical Condition

 VIEW PROFESSIONAL VERSION

-Psychotic disorder due to another medical condition is characterized by hallucinations or delusions that are caused by another medical disorder.
+Psychotic disorder due to another medical condition is characterized by hallucinations or delusions that are caused by another general medical condition.

-Psychosis refers to symptoms such as delusions, hallucinations, disorganized thinking and speech, and bizarre and inappropriate motor behavior that indicate loss of contact with reality.
+Psychosis refers to symptoms such as delusions, hallucinations, disorganized thinking and speech, and bizarre and inappropriate body movements that indicate loss of contact with reality.

-This diagnosis applies when psychosis is the result of a medical condition rather than a mental disorder such as schizophrenia.
+This diagnosis applies when psychosis is the result of a general medical condition rather than a mental illness such as schizophrenia.
 For example, people with temporal lobe epilepsy sometimes hallucinate that they are smelling things that are not present.

-Other medical disorders that may cause psychosis include brain tumors and infections, stroke, migraine, and some hormone disorders.
-However, people who have severe confusion (delirium) from a severe medical illness or drug withdrawal are not considered to have psychotic disorder due to a medical condition.
+Other general medical conditions that may cause psychosis include brain tumors and infections, stroke, migraine, some hormone disorders, as well as autoimmune, metabolic, nutritional, and neurologic disorders.
+However, people who have severe confusion (delirium) from a severe medical illness or drug withdrawal are not considered to have psychotic disorder due to a general medical condition.

 quizzes_lightbulb_red